ksch-workflows/developer-docs/README.md

 # Developer Guide

+This repository contains the source files for the [Developer Guide](https://ksch-workflows.github.io/developer-guide/) website for the K.S.C.H.
+Workflows project.

 ## Dependencies

+The following tools need to be installed, in order to be able to work on this repository:

 - [Lektor](https://www.getlektor.com/): Static site generator used to compile a website with an overview over the existing documentation
 - [Asciidoctor](https://asciidoctor.org/docs/user-manual/): Tool to generate book-like documents from text files